gadicc/meteor-hmr/CONTRIBUTING.md

 1. Since the accelerator is now a single long-lived process, you need to restart Meteor too.

 TODO: for (3), we could make dev easier by hashing the files and reloading the accel on change; will only ever happen in dev.

+We could also reconnect if the connection is broken (on dev only, i.e. local package), resend `sentFiles` on reconnect, and allow us to run the accelerator from outside of Meteor.

 ## Styling / linting